 Having them lay the problems out vertically and reminding them that we always start in the ones place will help them master this skill.

 Spelling Homophones: words that sound the same but are spelled differently and have a different meaning.
-It is really important that you pay attention to the way the word is used to know which word and spelling to use.
+It is really important that you pay attention to the way the word is used to know which word/spelling is correct.

-To help your child understand the difference and learn the spellings practice using them in a sentence: way - Go "this way". (direction) weigh - To find our how heavy something is weigh it. its - Give the dog back its bone. (possessive) it's - It's nice outside today. "it is" owe - You owe me $1. oh - Oh, you surprised me! scent - The scent of the flower is nice. (how it smells) sent - I sent a letter to grandma. cent - A penny is worth one cent. great - You did a great job! grate - I dropped a quarter and it fell in the grate. sail - I would like to learn to sail a boat. sale - Valentines are on sale now. cell - They locked him in the jail cell. sell - Are you going to sell the car? roll - Roll the dice, it is your turn! role - You played a role in readers theatre. heal - Your scrape will heal in a day or two. heel - The back of your foot is the heel. meat - Carnivores eat meat. meet - Meet me at the park for a play date.
+To help your child understand the difference and the the correct spelling for homophones, practice using them in a sentence. way - Go "this way". (direction) weigh - To find our how heavy something is weigh it. its - Give the dog back its bone. (possessive) it's - It's nice outside today. "it is" owe - You owe me $1. oh - Oh, you surprised me! scent - The scent of the flower is nice. (how it smells) sent - I sent a letter to grandma. cent - A penny is worth one cent. great - You did a great job! grate - I dropped a quarter and it fell in the grate. sail - I would like to learn to sail a boat. sale - Valentines are on sale now. cell - They locked him in the jail cell. sell - Are you going to sell the car? roll - Roll the dice, it is your turn! role - You played a role in readers theatre. heal - Your scrape will heal in a day or two. heel - The back of your foot is the heel. meat - Carnivores eat meat. meet - Meet me at the park for a play date.